Being Mortal (film)

-Being Mortal is a cancelled American comedy-drama film written, directed, produced by, and starring Aziz Ansari in what was set to be his feature directorial debut.
+Being Mortal is an aborted American comedy-drama film written, directed, produced by, and co-starring Aziz Ansari in what was set to be his feature directorial debut.
 It is based on the 2014 non-fiction book of the same name by Atul Gawande.
-Bill Murray, Seth Rogen, and Keke Palmer were set to co-star.
+Bill Murray, Seth Rogen, and Keke Palmer were also set to co-star.

 Filming began in March 2022.
 In April, production was suspended due to a complaint against Murray for allegedly sexually harassing a young female crew member.